Baked French Toast Casserole ( + Overnight)

 How to cut your bread?
 For this recipe, you’ll need 10 cups of cubed bread.
 Start by slicing your loaf into 1-inch thick slices (keeping the crust on) and then cut your slices into cubes.
 It’s OK if the cubes aren’t perfect, as long as they are about an inch thick (this will help them soak up the spiced egg wash).

-One of the greatest things about this recipe is that it is so versatile.
-Most of the ingredients are things you have in your pantry and even though the recipe calls for french bread, you can use ciabatta, sourdough, challah, and even cinnamon swirl bread.
+• Swap the Bread – Even though the recipe calls for French bread, you can use ciabatta, sourdough, challah, and even cinnamon swirl bread.

 Close up of fork dipping into baked french toast casserole